Configure the behavior of momentic by using a momentic.config.yaml file in your project root directory. Each configuration file represents a project.

 Default: false

 Filter out elements with zero opacity or zero bounding box.
-This can improve performance by reducing the number of elements Momentic needs to track.
+This can improve AI performance by removing hidden elements from the page context.

 ignoreHrefForCaching